 PREREQUISITES-Prerequisites or corequisite requirements of courses are listed with the course descriptions in this bulletin.
 It is the responsibility of the student to know these requirements and to comply with them when registering.
-Any waiver of these requirements must be approved by the instructor concerned or his Dean.
-In addition, the waiver of the junior standing prerequisite established for courses that may be taken for graduate credit must have the approval of the Assistant Dean of the Graduate School.
+Any waiver of these requirements must be approved by the instructor concerned or the Dean.
+In addition, the waiver of the junior standing prerequisite established for courses that may be taken for graduate credit must have the approval of the Director of the Graduate Program.